Table of Contents

 In any discussion of open source licensing, the first thing that becomes apparent is that there seem to be many different words for the same thing: free software, open source, FOSS, F/OSS, and FLOSS.
 Let's start by sorting those out, along with a few other terms.

 While any license that is free is also open source, and vice versa (with a few minor exceptions that have no practical consequences), people tend to pick one term and stick with it.
 In general, those who prefer "free software" are more likely to have a philosophical or moral stance on the issue, while those who prefer "open source" either don't view it as a matter of freedom, or are not interested in advertising the fact that they do.
-See the section called “"Free" Versus "Open Source"” in Chapter 1, Introduction for a more detailed history of this terminological schism.
+See the section called “"Free" Versus "Open Source"” for a more detailed history of this terminological schism.

 The Free Software Foundation has an excellent — utterly unobjective, but nuanced and quite fair — exegesis of the two terms, at https://www.fsf.org/licensing/essays/free-software-for-freedom.html.
 The Open Source Initiative's take on it is (or was, in 2002) spread across two pages: https://web.archive.org/web/20021204155022/http://www.opensource.org/advocacy/case_for_hackers.php#marketing and https://web.archive.org/web/20021204155022/http://www.opensource.org/advocacy/free-notfree.php [sic].

 Where there are two of anything, there will soon be three, and that is exactly what is happening with terms for free software.
-The academic world, perhaps wanting precision and inclusiveness over elegance, seems to have settled on FOSS, or sometimes F/OSS, standing for "Free / Open Source Software".
-Another variant gaining momentum is FLOSS, which stands for "Free / Libre Open Source Software" (libre is familiar from many Romance languages and does not suffer from the ambiguities of "free"; see en.wikipedia.org/wiki/FLOSS for more).
+Many people have started using "FOSS" (or, more rarely, "F/OSS"), standing for "Free / Open Source Software".
+Another variant gaining momentum is "FLOSS", which stands for "Free / Libre Open Source Software" (libre is familiar from many Romance languages and does not suffer from the ambiguities of "free"; see https://en.wikipedia.org/wiki/FLOSS for more).